 The positive student-teacher relationship was further emphasized with the presentation of a special award to Dr. Paula Lichiello ’07 MEd, ’14 EdD, who taught several classes in St. Lucia.
 Shaped liked the island, the award was etched with the names of all nine educational leadership cohort members and the message, “Thank you for a wonderful learning experience.”

 “Participating in this St. Lucia cohort has been the most rewarding teaching experience in my educational career,” Dr. Lichiello said.
 “The students were eager to learn and always exceeded my expectations.
 They truly embraced the leadership skills and concepts conveyed in the program while also developing a collegial relationship with me and each other as we became a community of learners.”

-Lynchburg College has had a partnership with St. Lucia since 2003.
+University of Lynchburg has had a partnership with St. Lucia since 2003.
 An on-site program offering LC classes on the island began in the summer of 2014.
 Currently, there are two other active cohort programs in counselor education and educational leadership.

 View more photos from the St. Lucia Commencement in this Flickr photo album.